Rosuav/StilleBot/DSL.md

 - It MAY be worth having a "saved source code" version of a command, which is discarded if you make any edit in any other form, but otherwise is retained.
 - This might finally be able to replace the Classic editor, which can then be renamed Legacy
+- Comments will be introduced with a double slash.
+If it looks like commented-out code and can round trip as such, it should be done accordingly when transformed into GUI mode.
+Otherwise, it's just text comments like anywhere else.